 Today the chapel and cemetery are beautifully cared for by local residents and is a tribute to the early Irish settlers.

-The son of Irish emigrants from the Aran Islands, Connolly captured three Olympic medals in the first Modern Olympic and third in the long jump.
+The son of Irish emigrants from the Aran Islands, South Boston's Connolly was the winner in the Modern Olympics in Athens, 1896, capturing first place in the triple jump and second place in the high jump, and third place in the long jump.
 He returned to the Paris Olympics in 1900 and took second in the triple jump.
-He was also an accomplished writer, publishing 25 novels and numerous short stories, and a journalist, covering the Spanish American War, World War I and the Irish war of independence.
+Connolly was also an accomplished writer, publishing 25 novels and short story collections, and a journalist, covering the Spanish American War, World War I and the Irish war of independence.

 The John F. Kennedy Presidential Library and Museum is dedicated to the memory of our nation's thirty-fifth president.
 A descendant of Irish famine immigrant families -- the Kennedys and the Fitzgeralds -- who fled to Boston in the 1840s, John Fitzgerald Kennedy was the first Irish Catholic president of the United States.
 He represented for Irish-Americans a vindication of their long and difficult struggle to gain acceptance and success in Boston.
 Located on a ten acre park overlooking Dorchester Bay, the JFK is one of twelve presidential libraries administered by the National Archives and Records Administration.